 Julia earned her Bachelor of Science degree from The Ohio State University and resides in Bellevue, WA with her husband Eric, daughter Liliana (15) and labrador retrievers, Dash and Arlo.

-Join these small group roundtable-style breakout sessions to gain insights and share ideas with your industry peers.
+Join these table topic roundtable discussions to gain insights and share ideas with your industry peers.
 You may join two of the three 15- minute topic-based discussions.
 These on-camera, open microphone format meetings will allow for a short introduction by our group facilitator followed by an open discussion.
 The topics to choose from are:

-- 2:30 or 2:45 PM - Fundamentals of the Energy Transition and the Role Procurement Can Play Within It, facilitated by Oliver Wyman
+- 2:30 & 2:45 PM - Fundamentals of the Energy Transition and the Role Procurement Can Play Within It, facilitated by Mussadiq Akram, Principal, Oliver Wyman and Karina Swette, Partner, Oliver Wyman

-- 2:30 or 2:45 PM - Supplier Diversity and Inclusion - Targeted Discussions, faciliated by Janice Green WBEC - Pacific
+- 2:30 & 2:45 PM - Supplier Diversity and Inclusion - Targeted Discussions, faciliated by Dr. Janice Greene, President and CEO, WBEC - Pacific

 - 2:30 PM - Rebranding Procurement, facilitated by Julia Braun, Sr. Director, Procurement, AP & Travel, Smartsheet

 - 2:45 PM - Why Education Never Goes Out of Style, facilitated by Dawn Tiura, President and CEO, Sourcing Industry Group (SIG)

 In this discussion we will explore how to successfully drive transformation in our new remote settings, we will share stories and strategies for what you need to be doing to ensure total success and who needs to own this function for your team and stakeholder buy-in.
 Come ready to learn and ask questions as Jeff Amsel, CPO, BCBS takes us through the most critical layers of a successful transformational journey.